In the past, the WooCommerce store page in Divi wasn't really appealing, admittedly.

-The previous solution would be a suitable solution if the Blog module allowed to display the prices of each product from the shop page.
+The previous solution would be a good one if the Blog module could display the prices of each product right from the shop page.

-Unfortunately, this is not the case: depending on the project, it could be, but in most cases, the shops post the prices of the products before even visiting the sheet.
+Unfortunately, this is not the case: depending on the project, it could be, but in most cases, shops display product prices before you even visit the listing.

-So, if this module does not suit you, it would be more appropriate to insert a Shop module into the Custom Body of your model.
+So, if this module does not suit you, it would be more appropriate to insert a Shop module within the Custom Body of your template.

 - Font size

-- Size, font and colour of the price
+- Size, font and color of the price

 - Type of product to be displayed